 Elastic from Wazoodle, along with a variety of seam rippers and stitch pickers.

 FuzziBunz has been the first brand to address the problems of elastic replacement.
-Their newest versions are now sold with replacement elastics included in the package.
-And in the newer versions, the project of replacing elastics is made much easier by their patent-pending elastic replacement system.
 Here's a tutorial that shows how easy it is to replace FuzziBunz elastic.

 Please keep in mind that older versions of the FuzziBunz do not offer the same ease of replacing elastic.
 They can be replaced following this or other tutorials.